Grapefruit: Beware of dangerous medication interactions

 Problems arise because chemicals in the fruit can interfere with the enzymes that break down (metabolize) the medication in your digestive system.
 As a result, the medication may stay in your body for too short or too long a time.
 A medication that's broken down too quickly won't have time to work.
 On the other hand, a medication that stays in the body too long may build up to potentially dangerous levels.

-The list of medications that can interact with grapefruit includes commonly prescribed medicines that:
+The list of medications that can interact with grapefruit includes commonly prescribed medications that:

 - Fight infection